 The Plan compensates Invesco Distributors for the purpose of financing any activity which is primarily intended to result in the sale of Series II shares of the Funds.
-Distribution activities appropriate for financing under the Plan include, but are not limited to, the following: expenses relating to the development, preparation, printing and distribution of advertisements and sales literature and other promotional materials describing and/or relating to the Fund; expenses of training sales personnel regarding the Fund; expenses of organizing and conducting seminars and sales meetings designed to promote the distribution of the Series II shares; compensation to financial intermediaries and broker-dealers to pay or reimburse them for their services or expenses in connection with the distribution of the Series II shares; compensation to sales personnel in connection with the allocation of cash values and premium of variable annuity and variable insurance contracts to investments in the Series II shares; compensation to and expenses of employees of Invesco Distributors, including overhead and telephone expenses, who engage in the distribution of the Series II shares; and the costs of administering the Plan.
+Distribution activities appropriate for financing under the Plan include, but are not limited to, the following: expenses relating to the development, preparation, printing and distribution of advertisements and sales literature and other promotional materials describing and/or relating to the Fund; expenses of training sales personnel regarding the Fund; expenses of organizing and conducting seminars and sales meetings designed to promote the distribution of the Series II shares; compensation to financial intermediaries and broker-dealers to pay or reimburse them for their services or expenses in connection with the distribution of the Series II shares to Fund variable annuity and variable insurance contracts investing directly in the Series II shares; compensation to sales personnel in connection with the allocation of cash values and premium of variable annuity and variable insurance contracts to investments in the Series II shares; compensation to and expenses of employees of Invesco Distributors, including overhead and telephone expenses, who engage in the distribution of the Series II shares; and the costs of administering the Plan.

 Amounts payable by a Fund under the Plan need not be directly related to the expenses actually incurred by Invesco Distributors on behalf of each Fund.
 The Plan does not obligate the Funds to reimburse Invesco Distributors for the actual expenses Invesco Distributors may incur in fulfilling its obligations under the Plan.
 Thus, even if Invesco Distributors' actual expenses exceed the fee payable to Invesco Distributors at any given time, the Funds will not be obligated to pay more than that fee.
 If Invesco Distributors' expenses are less than the fee it receives, Invesco Distributors will retain the full amount of the fee.
 No provision of this Distribution Plan shall be interpreted to prohibit any payments by the Trust during periods when the Trust has suspended or otherwise limited sales.
-Payments pursuant to the Plan are subject to any applicable limitations imposed by rules of FINRA.
+Payments pursuant to the Plan are subject to any applicable limitations imposed by rules of the Financial Industry Regulatory Authority (FINRA).